Cumberland Trail State Scenic Trail

-The Cumberland Trail is an ambitious hiking trail project under development in East Tennessee.
-When completed, the Cumberland Trail (CT) will extend more than 300 miles from its northern terminus in Cumberland Gap National Historical Park (TN/KY) to its southern terminus at the Chickamauga-Chattanooga National Military Park located on Signal Mountain just outside Chattanooga, Tennessee.
-This scenic footpath follows a line of high ridges and deep gorges lying along or near the rugged, eastern edge of Tennessee’s Cumberland Plateau, offering a unique wilderness experience and many scenic views, waterfalls, landscapes, gorges, wildlife, and widely varying flora.
-As a remote, backcountry trail, it will meander through eleven Tennessee counties, primarily on public lands.
-These lands are managed by Tennessee’s Departments of Environment and Conservation (TDEC), Wildlife Resources Agency (TWRA), and Forestry.
-The trail also connects two national parks and passes through a national wild & scenic river area.
-In 1998, the land the trail passes through was designated the Justin P. Wilson Cumberland Trail State Park, Tennessee’s first linear state park.
+The scenic footpath follows a line of high ridges and deep gorges lying along or near the rugged, eastern edge of Tennessee’s Cumberland Plateau, offering a unique wilderness experience and many scenic views, waterfalls, landscapes, gorges, wildlife, and widely varying flora.
+As a remote, back-country trail, it will meander through eleven Tennessee counties, on lands managed by Tennessee’s Departments of Environment and Conservation (TDEC), Tennessee Wildlife Resources Agency (TWRA), and Tennessee Forestry.
+The trail also connects two national parks and passes through a National Wild & Scenic River area.
+In 1998 the trail project was redefined as an ambitious State Park project, designated as the Justin P. Wilson Cumberland Trail State Park, Tennessee’s first linear state park.
+As it has evolved, the park is much more than a hiking trail.
+Indeed it is now the second largest of the Tennessee state parks, encompassing most of the hiking trail.
+But the trail is likewise more than the state park, extending beyond the park boundaries through segments that traverse other state and some federal properties through agreements with TDEC.
 The CT is an official component of the Tennessee Recreational Trails System and a legislatively designated State Scenic Trail.
-Furthermore, the Cumberland Trail is a part of the Great Eastern Trail, which is under development and will extend from Alabama to New York when completed.
+Additionally the Cumberland Trail is a part of the Great Eastern Trail, which is under development and will extend from Alabama to New York when completed.

-The continued development and maintenance of the Cumberland Trail has been accomplished through a working relationship between the Cumberland Trail Conference (CTC) and TDEC.
+The continued development and maintenance of the Cumberland Trail is being accomplished through a working relationship between the Cumberland Trail Conference (CTC), Friends of the CT and TDEC.
 The CTC, other nonprofits, private corporations, foundations, individuals, and others assist TDEC in raising funds for land acquisition, providing maintenance, and further developing the Cumberland Trail.

-Under the leadership and management of the CTC, 190 miles of the trail have been constructed and are maintained.
-These trail miles are divided into 15 segments, addressable through this site.
+Through efforts overwhelmingly driven by volunteers over more than 15 years, 190 miles of the trail have been constructed.
+The trail miles is divided into 15 segments, addressable through this site.
 Please explore this website.

-Your support is greatly needed and there are many ways to help.
-You can take a hike on the Cumberland Trail, volunteer time for trail construction and maintenance, become a member of the CTC, or make a monetary contribution to the project to support work and maintenance on the trail.
+Your support is greatly needed and there are many ways to help with this project.
+You can take a hike on the Cumberland Trail, volunteer time for trail construction and maintenance, become a member of the CTC, or make a monetary contribution to the project toward construction of new trail and bridges.